PrincetonUniversity/STELLOPT/SHARE/doc/README_mscompile.md

 =========================
 Current issue:

-- successfully compiling libstell.lib
-- working on libstell.dll

-- test compile of full system is searching for libstell.dll, but we are still compiling libstell.lib
-- beams3d needs the same hotfix that SAM applied for libstell
+- Several codes needs the same hotfix that SAM applied for libstell (undeclared MPI variables in serial compilation)

 =====